LIS

 12VAC35-46-890.
 Searches.

-A. Strip searches and body cavity searches are prohibited except:
+A. Strip searches and body cavity searches are prohibited.

-C. A provider that conducts pat downs shall develop and implement written policies and procedures governing them that shall provide that:
+B. A provider that conducts pat downs shall develop and implement written policies and procedures governing the use of pat downs providing that:

-1. Pat downs shall be limited to instances where they are necessary to prohibit contraband;
+1. Pat downs shall be limited to instances where necessary to prohibit contraband;

 2. Pat downs shall be conducted by personnel of the same gender as the resident being searched;

-3. Pat downs shall be conducted only by personnel who are specifically authorized to conduct searches by the written policies and procedures; and
+3. Pat downs shall be conducted only by personnel who are specifically trained and authorized to conduct searches by the written policies and procedures; and

-4. Pat downs shall be conducted in such a way as to protect the resident's dignity and in the presence of one or more witnesses.
+4. Pat downs shall be conducted in such a way as to protect the resident's dignity in accordance with 12VAC35-115 and in the presence of one or more witnesses.

 Statutory Authority